theochem/iodata/doc/getting_started.rst

 .. code-block:: bash

-    iodata-convert in.xyz out.molden
+    iodata-convert in.fchk out.molden

 See the :code:`--help` option for more details on usage.

 Code usage
 ----------

-More complex use cases can be coded.
+More complex use cases can be implemented in Python, using IOData as a library.
 IOData stores an object containing the data read from the file.

 Reading
 ^^^^^^^